cchauve/AGO-pipeline/data/VectorBase/README.md

 original names.

-In the files `sequences_X_4.txt` and `gene_orders_X_4.txt` the base directory (`/home/chauvec/projects/ctb-chauvec/`) has been kept and should be modified in order to reproduce the experiments.
+In the files `sequences_X_4.txt` and `gene_orders_X_4.txt` the base directory used for the experiments whose results are provided in the directory `example`(`/home/chauvec/projects/ctb-chauvec/`) has been kept as it was for the experiments and should be modified in order to reproduce the experiments.